 These inclusion-related differences can be substantial, with one study reporting that included students were approximately two and a half years ahead of their segregated peers on measures of expressive language and more than three years ahead in reading, writing, and literacy skills.
 In addition, included students with intellectual disabilities were nearly twice as likely as their non-included peers to enroll in some form of post-secondary education.

 Further, the report provides evidence that participating in inclusive settings can yield social and emotional benefits for students with disabilities.
 Such social and emotional benefits can include forming and maintaining positive peer relationships, which have important implications for a child’s learning and psychological development.

 Despite the clear evidence of the benefits of inclusive educational placements for students with Down syndrome, some parents of non-disabled students may fear that inclusion will impede the development of their children.

-of the research evidence suggests that this is generally not the case.
+Again, our review of the research evidence suggests that this is generally not the case.

 Inclusion Can Have Positive Effects for All